cortado-mobile-solutions/apidoc-mdm/docs/device.md

 ## Device Info
-Returns detailed information about a device.
+Returns detailed information about a user device.
+Using an administrator access token the device info of any device of the tenant can be retrieved.

 ### Device Info Request

 ### Parameters
 Use either *clientid*, *imei* or *serialnumber* to specify the device.
-The *clientid* can be retrieved through the list devices request
+They can be retrieved through the list devices request

 ```json
 POST /api/mdm/v2/device/info HTTP/1.1